 What’s the point in deep cleaning your home and organizing your stuff if it’s just going to become a cluttered mess again by next month?
 The key to keeping your home feeling fresh is having a system in place that will help you stay on track.

-Stay on track with weekly cleanings so that seasonal cleaning doesn’t even have to be a thing.
+Weekly cleanings ensure that seasonal cleaning doesn’t even have to be a thing.
 When you go food shopping, move old items to the front of shelves and place new items in the back.
 When meal prepping for the week, take stock of those that items that will be expiring soon and find creative ways to include those in your cooking.
 This not only clears up clutter, but it will also reduce food waste and save you money.

 Don’t let mail become a mountain on the entry table.
 Instead, try the OHIO system: Only Handle It Once.
 There have been some misconceptions around this method, so let’s clear things up.
 OHIO doesn’t literally mean handling it only one time.
 Instead, you should assign it somewhere rather than letting it pile up.
 “Important” items like bills go to your desk, “social” items like invitations go straight onto your calendar, and “trash” items like flyers go to the recycle bin or the shredder.
 The idea is to sort items right away so they can’t become a pile on your entry table.
 It’s the same with groceries or anything you buy — sort it as soon as you get home so that clutter never has a chance to form.

 So what happens to your desk once the mail and to-do lists and work all land there?
 Get it organized with the Grovemade Desk Shelf System.
 Not only will it keep your desk free of clutter, but it’s also transportable and stylish as hell.